MicrosoftDocs/learn/learn-pr/azure/create-linux-virtual-machine-in-azure/includes/4-exercise-create-a-vm.md

 1. After the system validates your options, and gives you details about the VM being created, select **Create** to create and deploy the VM.
 The Azure dashboard will show the VM that's being deployed.
 This may take several minutes.

-While that's deploying, let's look at what we can do with this VM.
+While it's deploying, let's consider what we can do with this VM.